Facebook haunted by 'ugly truth' memo

 The latest controversy is likely, however, to provide added ammunition for critics.

 CNN reported earlier this week that Mr Zuckerberg had decided to testify before Congress "within a matter of weeks" after refusing a request to do so before UK MPs.
-However, the BBC has been unable to independently verify this claim.
+However, the BBC has been unable to independently verify whether he answer questions in Washington.